Jonathan-Foo/Jonathan-Foo/README.md

 # 👋 Hi

 <div align="justify">
-    My name is Jonathan and I'm a Front End Developer,who is passoniate about web developement and learning new technologies!
+    My name is Jonathan and I'm a Front End Developer, who is passoniate about web developement and learning new technologies!
 </div>

 # 🔧 Tools & Technologies